-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.4)

-The total maximum A2B bus bandwidth (either at the node level or at the network level) shall not exceed 90% of the total available bandwidth of 1024 x 48kHz = 49.158 Mbps.
+The total maximum A2B bus bandwidth (either at the node level or at the network level) shall not exceed 100% of the total available bandwidth as calculated by latest A2B bus calculation spreadsheet for a specified bus topology.

 Rationale: Total bandwidth allocation that can be supported by the A2B network is a function the number of Audio Streams, channel size, the number of Nodes, and the total network length.
-The total bandwidth allocation can also be determined within the Analog Devices SigmaStudioTM.
+The total bandwidth allocation shall be determined within the Analog Devices SigmaStudioTM or latest Analog Devices A2B Bandwidth Calculation Spreadsheet.

 SWR-REQ-393146/A-System Level